mattmurray/textwrangler/README.md

 ### Usage

-There are currently five text cleaning classes:
+There are currently five classes for wrangling text:

 ```python
 from textwrangler import TextFeatureExtractor, TextNormalizer, TextRemover, TextReplacer, FingerPrintTransformer